tangbao/NJ-MVC-Appointment-Helper/README.md

 ## Questions, Bugs, and Contributions

 You can open an issue or email me (i AT tbis DOT me) directly.
+You can also contact me [@kirov_dev](https://t.me/kirov_dev) at Telegram.
 PR is welcome.

 ## License